Vulae/pkmc/README.md

 ## [Project Layout](#project-layout)

 - `pkmc-util` Some utility stuff for everything else to use.
-- `pkmc-generated` Generate some code for `pkmc-defs/src/generated`
+- `pkmc-generated` Extract Minecraft server.jar data & convert to code.
 - `pkmc-defs` Definitions for blocks, packets, & other stuff.
 - `pkmc-server` General building blocks for a server.
 - `examples/*` Some examples & some testing stuff.